Behaviour Policy

 • Decided on a case-by-case basis.

-The school has procedures in place to respond to any allegations or concerns regarding a child’s safety or wellbeing.
+The school has procedures in place to respond to any allegations or concerns regarding a pupil’s safety or wellbeing.
 These include clear processes for:

 • Carrying out risk assessments, where appropriate, to help determine whether to: